 How Mental Incapacity is Determined by a Court

-How is a person determined to be mentally incapacitated and therefore in need of a guardian or conservator?
+How is a person determined to be mentally incapacitated and in need of a guardian or conservator?

-- The court will appoint a committee of physicians, nurses and/or social workers to examine the alleged incapacitated person.
-Either the court itself will be responsible for assembling the committee or the attorney for the person who filed the petition to determine capacity will be responsible.
+The court will appoint a committee of physicians, nurses, and perhaps social workers to examine the incapacitated person.
+Sometimes the court assembles this committee, or the court might order the attorney for the person who filed the petition to select professionals to serve in this capacity.

 The court will appoint an attorney to represent the incapacitated person.
 Again, either the court itself will be responsible for finding the attorney or the attorney for the person who filed the petition might be ordered to select someone.